DataShades/rekognition/README.md

 # How to use
 Once you've got the files locally, you'll need to rename the 'include/config.sample.php' file to config.php and update the variables as required.

-# Caveats
-You will need to manually create a directory called "tmp" where files will be uploaded to prior to being pushed to S3.
-I will add this directory to the repository in a future commit.